trilitech/umami-v1/README.md

 Umami is a cryptocurrency wallet developed by [Nomadic Labs](https://www.nomadic-labs.com/) to interact with the [Tezos Blockchain](https://tezos.com/).
-It runs as a desktop electron based app with multiple features: dApp interaction, HD Wallet, batch transfer, delegation, FA1.2, last operations, etc.
+It runs as a desktop electron based app with multiple features:

+- HD Wallet
+- Multiple accounts management
+- Ledger support
+- NFT Gallery
+- FA2 and FA1.2 token support
+- DApp interaction
+- Batch capability (combining FA2 and FA1.2 token transfer with contract calls)
+- Delegation to bakers
+- Address Book
+- Google login

 **Umami is in Beta version.**